-Each bar is handmade with Coconut Oil, Castor Oil, Olive Oil, Lavender, Lemongrass, Peppermint and Tea Tree essential oil blend and water.
+Each Travel bar is handmade with Coconut Oil, Castor Oil, Olive Oil, Lavender, Lemongrass, Peppermint and Tea Tree essential oil blend and water.
 And nothing else.

 Ingredients: Sodium cocoate, Sodium olivate, Aqua, Sodium castorate, Aloe barbadensis (aloe vera) leaf juice, Lavandula angustifolia (lavender) essential oil contains linalool, Cymbopogon schoenanthus (lemongrass) essential oil contains citral, geraniol, limonene, linalool Melaleucs alternifolia (tea tree) essential oil, Mentha piperita (peppermint) essential oil

-Tips for an easy transition:
+Tips for an easy transition

-- Use an apple cider vinegar rinse rather than conditioner, this will help to restore the pH balance of your scalp and remove old chemicals. (recipe below).
-It will also protect the hair shaft and give your hair shine.
+- Use an apple cider vinegar rinse (see below) instead of a conditioner, as this helps restore your scalp’s pH balance as well as banish old chemicals.
+It will also protect the shaft of each hair and give it a wonderful shine too.

-- Gently brush your hair often, twice a day is good.
-Brush from scalp to tips to help redistribute your hairs natural oil.
+- Brush your hair gently and often – twice every day is good – brushing it from scalp to tips so you can help redistribute your hair’s natural oils.

-- Give your hair a few days in between washings to allow it to adjust
+- Give your hair a few days off between washes, just to allow it to adjust.

-- Try using a bit of dry shampoo or corn starch if your hair is feeling oily, rub a small amount into scalp then brush through
+- Try using a bit of dry shampoo or corn starch if your hair is feeling oily, rubbing a small amount into your scalp before brushing it through.

 Apple cider vinegar spritz

-- 1 part apple cider vinegar (use the type with the mother)
+- 1 part apple cider vinegar (use the type with ‘mother of vinegar’)

 - 4 parts water

-- A few drops of your preferred essential oil.
+- A few drops of your favourite essential oil

 - 1 tablespoon baking soda

-- 1 – 2 cups warm water
+- 1 – 2 cups of warm water

 Washing your hair